Comparison · Revit MCP

 Yes — several community projects are genuinely capable, some exposing 100+ tools with full read/write, and they're free and open-source.
 The trade-off is setup and maintenance: you clone, build, edit JSON config, and support yourself.
 Great if you're technical; more friction if you just want it to work.

-What makes HMK Pilot different?
+What makes Pilot AI different?

 Do all of these work with Claude?